influxdata/telegraf/plugins/outputs/kafka/README.md

 * `ssl_key`: SSL key
 * `insecure_skip_verify`: Use SSL but skip chain & host verification (default: false)
 * `data_format`: [About Telegraf data formats](https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_OUTPUT.md)
+* `topic_suffix`: Which, if any, method of calculating `kafka` topic suffix to use.
+For examples, please refer to sample configuration.